luke-a-rogers/pbsedm/README.md

 ## Background

-Our motivation for this work was initially to fully understand the steps of EDM, which led to use writing this package.
+Our motivation for this work was initially to fully understand the steps of EDM, which led to us writing this package.
 As described in our paper:

-Our intention is for our pbsEDM R package to complement the popular R package [rEDM](https://cran.r-project.org/package=rEDM) and its [tutorial](https://github.com/SugiharaLab/rEDM/blob/master/vignettes/rEDM-tutorial.pdf), plus the Python package [pyEDM](https://pepy.tech/project/pyEDM), to aid understanding and reproducibility.
+Our intention is for pbsEDM to complement the popular R package [rEDM](https://cran.r-project.org/package=rEDM) and its [tutorial](https://github.com/SugiharaLab/rEDM/blob/master/vignettes/rEDM-tutorial.pdf), plus the Python package [pyEDM](https://pepy.tech/project/pyEDM), to aid understanding and reproducibility.
 All intermediate calculations are available as output in pbsEDM and all code is in R, while rEDM contains C++ code (which is faster than R code but less readable than R to many ecologists); however, rEDM and pyEDM also include advanced algorithms that are not in pbsEDM.

 ## Citation